sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/01 Fist Project/README.md

 ### Executable project

-If you want to make a executable project, you need to add a executable file
+If you want to make a executable project, you need to add a executable file with sources add_executable(TARGET source1 source2 ...)
 ```
 add_executable(FirstProject "main.cpp")
 ```